RetroDECK/ES-DE/ANDROID.md

 * Retroid Pocket 4 Pro (Android 13)
 * Google Pixel 4a (Android 13)
 * Google Pixel Tablet (Android 14)

+There are also some issues with sound quality on the Odin 2, such as large fluctuations in volume where some sounds are quite loud and some are quite silent.
+There are also some strange aliasing effects when playing samples rapidly.

 ## Known problems